 It is increasingly important that digital solutions address both health and social care problems, and the DigitalHealth.London Accelerator accepts applications from companies offering solutions in both the health and social care sectors.
 The DigitalHealth.London Accelerator has supported several companies in the social care space and have relationships with key stakeholders enabling us to deliver a programme that meets the needs of companies and the developing integrated care landscape.

 DigitalHealth.London is passionate about the importance of diversity and inclusion in the long-term success of innovation and transformation within the NHS.
-To date 27% of the companies supported by DigitalHealth.London have been founded or jointly founded by women.
-21% have been owned by innovators who identify as Black, Asian or minority ethnic and 3% by a person with a disability.
 DigitalHeath.London continues to work to ensure the Accelerator programme is diverse including through ensuring diversity in the selection panels who review the applications and host interviews.
 We encourage innovators who identify as being from a minority group to apply to the programme.